Skip to content

 "I can't squat, I've got a ride tomorrow."
 Every cyclist has said this or heard it said.
 The logic sounds reasonable — heavy leg training creates soreness and fatigue, which compromises cycling performance.
 So leg day gets skipped.
 Permanently.

 The problem with this logic: it's based on what happens when you do leg day wrong, not what happens when you do it right.
-Ronnestad et al. have published extensively on this at Lillehammer University.
-Heavy strength training at appropriate volumes improves cycling economy by 3-5% in trained cyclists.
+Rønnestad and colleagues have published extensively on this at Inland Norway University of Applied Sciences (formerly Lillehammer University College).
+Heavy strength training at appropriate volumes improves cycling performance and pedalling efficiency in trained cyclists — not by adding watts at threshold directly, but by improving long-duration efficiency and late-stage power.
 The riders who skip leg day aren't protecting their performance — they're limiting it.

 The Real Problem: Programming, Not the Exercises